oskarradon/sequence-2/README.md

 }
 ```
 8. Then run ``` ssl-check ```
-9. Run ``` npm start ``` to spin up an Express server with the development theme
+9. Run ``` npm start ``` to spin up an Express server with the development theme.

 #### Credits:
-Thank you to Slate, the developer of the first Sequence Press theme, and Github.
+Thank you to the developers who made Slate, the developer of the first Sequence Press theme, the people who invented git, Github, Mozilla, all people who developed the npm packages this runs with, my teachers at Epicodus, my family, my girlfriend, my friends, Tim Berners-Lee, Alan Turing, Ada Lovelace, mother Earth.

 #### License:
-Not freeware
+Not freeware, not sure what license.

 #### To-do: